pwa-builder/pwabuilder-blog/src/docs/ios/ios-platform/ios-platform.md

 <details>
   <summary>Shortcuts</summary>

-If you've defined shortcuts in your web manifest, they'll automatically work in your iOS app.
+If you've defined [app shortcuts](https://web.dev/app-shortcuts/) in your web manifest, they'll automatically work in your iOS app.
 See [this issue](https://github.com/pwa-builder/pwabuilder-ios/issues/7) for more details.

 </details>